Dramatic Gun Cock

 - From What It's Like Being Alone:

 "What happened to my booze?
-Did I black out and join AA?"
-(Dramatic Gun Cock)
+Did I black out and join AA?" (cocks gun) "Better unjoin it."

 - Blatantly overused in Heroes, where you know someone is going to cock their gun only after pointing it at someone for ten seconds.
 The only exception is Noah Bennet.

-- While not a firearm, Stargate SG-1's version of the Dramatic Gun Cock would be the staff weapon's distinctive "Bzzzt" sound when it is armed, as well as showing arcs of energy along the tip of the weapon.
+- While not a firearm, Stargate SG-1's version of this trope would be the staff weapon's distinctive "Bzzzt" sound when it is armed, as well as showing arcs of energy along the tip of the weapon.
 The Goa'uld and their Jaffa love doing this to prisoners before executing them.

 - As with the staff weapons, the 'TEEE-UNG' sound of a zat being activated definitely qualifies.